 • Corn kernels

-How to Make Ramen Soup at Home.
+How to Make This Ramen Recipe

 1. Heat the oil in a medium-sized saucepan over medium heat.
 Once the oil is hot, you’ll add the garlic and ginger, and simmer until fragrant.